Dr Beverley Bruce

 About me

-I am a compassionate therapist with more than ten years' clinical experience of working with individuals across a range of concerns.
-I have particular experience in working with anxiety, self-esteem, family and relationship issues, bereavement and loss, stress-related issues and burnout, sleep difficulties, and in supporting clients through personal growth and towards deeper authenticity at any stage of life.
+I am a compassionate therapist with fifteen years' clinical experience of working with individuals across a range of concerns.
+I have particular experience in working with anxiety, self-esteem, family and relationship issues, stress-related issues and burnout, bereavement and loss, sleep difficulties, and in supporting clients through personal growth and towards deeper authenticity at any stage of life.

-Kindness, understanding, acceptance, and insight, from professionals and loved ones alike, have been a steadying and healing force at difficult times in my own life.
+The qualities of kindness, compassion, understanding, acceptance, and insight from others have been a steadying and healing force at difficult times in my own life.
 These qualities have helped me better connect with and understand myself, my relationships, and the sets of circumstances which life has delivered.
 Through this I have been able to find wisdom from understanding, the capacity for making positive change, and healthy ways to cope with and integrate that which cannot be changed.
 These approaches lie at the heart of my therapeutic work, alongside the firm belief that we all have an innate capacity for healing.

-Our life experiences and our longings, and how we relate to those, are unique, so my approach is a pluralistic one.
-This means drawing on practices and perspectives from a range of modalities and therapies to create a synthesis of support that respects each person's individual circumstances and capacity.
-My therapeutic approach seeks to support the inherent health of our whole being, spanning the mental, emotional, physical and relational aspects of our experiences, while honouring difference, diversity, and all that makes us unique.
-I also integrate embodiment and somatic therapy, ecopsychology, and spirituality in pathways to healing for those interested in these perspectives.
+Our personal and cultural life experiences and longings - and how we relate to them - are unique and fluid, so my approach is pluralistic and integrative.
+This means drawing on practices and perspectives from a range of modalities and therapies to create a synthesis of support that respects each person's circumstances and capacity at the time of working together.
+My therapeutic approach seeks to support the inherent health of our whole being, spanning the mental, emotional, physical, relational and environmental aspects of our experiences, while honouring difference, diversity, and all that makes us unique.
+I also integrate embodiment and somatic therapy, ecopsychology, and spirituality in pathways to healing for those interested in these perspectives, as well as cognitive behavioural approaches when helpful.

-I have further specialist training and experience in supporting women across the stages of the female life cycle, from menarche through menstruality to menopause, as well as with experiences around fertility, pregnancy, pregnancy loss and infant loss, and health concerns such as endometriosis and PCOS.
-I also have experience in supporting clients living with longterm health conditions such as chronic fatigue syndrome (CFS/ME), fibromyalgia, chronic pain, and autoimmune conditions, as well as people diagnosed with terminal illness and their families.
+I have further specialist training and experience in supporting people across the stages of the female life cycle, from menarche to menopause, as well as with experiences around fertility, pregnancy, pregnancy loss and infant loss, and health concerns such as endometriosis and PCOS.
+I also have training and experience in supporting clients living with health conditions such as myalgic encephalomyelitis (ME) and long COVID, autoimmune conditions, fibromyalgia and chronic pain, as well as adults diagnosed with terminal illness and their families.

-As a Registered Member of The British Association of Counselling and Psychotherapy, I am bound by their Ethical Frameworks for Good Practice in Counselling and Psychotherapy.
+As a Registered Member of the British Association of Counselling and Psychotherapy, I am bound by their Ethical Framework for good practice standards, principles and values in counselling and psychotherapy.

 Training, qualifications & experience

-I am a fully qualified counsellor and psychotherapist with a Doctorate in Psychotherapy and Counselling from the University of Edinburgh and an MA(Hons) from the University of St. Andrews.
+I am a fully qualified counsellor and psychotherapist with a Doctorate in Psychotherapy from the University of Edinburgh and an MA(Hons) from the University of St. Andrews.

 I have undertaken extensive training and development in psychodynamic, humanistic, and transpersonal theories and approaches in psychotherapy.
 I am also an experienced somatic therapist, bodyworker, and yoga therapist, and I offer integrative therapeutic approaches incorporating these practices and perspectives when appropriate.